immobiliare/Glider/README.md

 # Glider

-Glider is the logger for just about everything; *it's like [winston.js](https://github.com/winstonjs/winston) but for for mobile!*
+Glider is the logger for just about everything; *it's like [winston.js](https://github.com/winstonjs/winston) but for mobile!*

 **Glider is designed to be a simple, performant, universal logging library supporting multiple transports.**
 A transport is essentially a storage device for your logs.